 When you feel someone’s being too demanding or overbearing, transfer your focus to the issue at hand rather than his or her deficient diplomacy.
 Weigh up whether it’s worth engaging in battle.
 If not, see if you can gain their respect (or at least elicit some acknowledgement) by adhering to their request.

 This is different to simply submitting or pandering to a person’s vanities.
 It’s about setting aside egoistic aspirations in the name of practical civility.

 If a regular acquaintance is placing a great strain on your mental health, then take solace from the supportive people close to you.
 Let’s say it’s a workplace bully – if you’ve built up a loyal crew of co-workers, you’re less likely to become feebly vulnerable.
 What’s more, discussions with people who’re on your side can provide greater insight into the antagonist’s nasty behaviour.

 Review your culpability

 Now, the blame game is a messy business, even if you feel it’s justified.
 Try to stay conscious of the fact that difficult situations often arise out of nuanced perspectives or problem-solving methods.

 We all behave in a largely routine manner.
 The thing is, our individual systems and thought practices can vastly deviate from those of others.
 This means there are times when we face great difficulty communicating or working together with someone else, but our ambitions and desires are actually quite similar.
 You can likely work around the initial discord by finding common ground and mutually recognising each other’s point of view.

-If you would like more help and support with dealing with difficult people, Happy is next running our Dealing with Difficult People workshop on 21st August at our training centre in London.
+If you would like more help and support with dealing with difficult people, Happy is next running our Dealing with Difficult People workshop on 11th June at our training centre in London.
 Pricing starts at £95 per person for small charities.
 Please contact us for details of future dates or to arrange a private group course for your team, held at your workplace or at Happy.
-Alternatively, view our Soft Skills training programme for details of our other courses.
+Alternatively, view our Personal Development training page for details of our other courses.